SEO for Nonprofits in the Age of AI Search

 However, for small to medium-sized Nonprofits and non-e-commerce or media sites, this is not an AI Apocalypse.
 There’s certainly no need to hand your budget over to whomever is shouting the loudest that “SEO is Dead” and that you must re-tool everything, trying to provoke and capitalize on fear.

 The name “SEO”, may change.
-It may become GEO or AEO or something else, but at the end of the day, if you are trying to reach people, you still need to write for and market to, people.
+It may become GEO or AEO or “Search Everywhere Optimization” or something else, but at the end of the day, if you are trying to reach people, you still need to write for and market to, people.
 The technology that delivers your content to people, will always be changing.

 Do you have questions about where your nonprofit actually stands with SEO (or GEO or AEO)?

-Get in touch — I’m happy to do a free no-hype SEO assessment, no strings attached.
+Get in touch — I’m happy to do a free nonprofit SEO assessment, no strings attached.

 This article was written by a human with practical experience and knowledge using traditional online research and AI tools Claude and Perplexity for research and fact-checking.